 Charles Macdonald joined Mooresville, NC's Riley Technologies as a Principal Engineer.
 After 9 seasons in NASCAR and 5 championships, it was time for a change.
 The excitement of IMSA sports car racing and the Le Mans 24 Hours provided a productive design challenge.

-Charles was part of a team of designers led by Bob Riley, to design the Mk 30 sportscar with a goals of winning the Daytona 24 Hours and Le Mans 24 Hours.
-Sadly there is too much homologation by the rulemakers, which freezes the car design.
-This does not leave designers much to do after the first year the car is run, so Charles has decided to switch to aerospace and move to the beaches of Florida.
+Charles was part of a team of designers led by Bob Riley, to design the Mk 30 sportscar, which was also the basis of the Mazda RT24-P, with goals of winning the Daytona 24 Hours and Le Mans 24 Hours.
+Sadly there is too much homologation by the rule makers, which freezes the car design.
+This does not leave designers much to do after the first year the car is run, and it just isn't fun.
+Charles decided to then switch to aerospace and move to the beaches of Florida.

-The connection and love of motorsport will always be there and part of our DNA, but it's no longer possible to watch sponsors and fans leave the motorports due to boring cars, frustrated drivers, overpriced tickets, and mediocre racing.
+The connection and love of motorsport will always be there, and it is part of our DNA, but it's no longer possible to watch sponsors and fans leave the motorsports due to boring cars, frustrated drivers, overpriced tickets, and mediocre racing.